jrbalsano/knode-language/README.md

     ./runTests

 For every file in the tests folder, the tester will collect its output and give live feedback as well as a concluding summary that outputs all errors.
+A green . denotes a successful tests, a red F denotes a failure to pass the compile test, and a yellow C denotes a successful compile but a failing program.

 To add a file to the test suite, create a knode program named `<your_file_name>-<pass_or_fail>.kn`, and place it in the `tests` folder.